 By asking critical questions prior to pregnancy or birth you can understand the uniqueness of each birthing space instead of having to respond to an environment and the staff.
-Being unprepared hinder the peaceful healing birth you are looking for.
+Being unprepared hinders the peaceful healing birth you are looking for.

 Out of Hospital options:

 Information is power.
-Once the you can understand the expectations and limitations of your provider and location you can move forward to either change the expected experience or to make requests in order to have an empowering birth outcome.
+Once you can understand the expectations and limitations of your provider and location you can move forward to either change the expected experience or to make requests in order to have an empowering birth outcome.
 Some questions and requests your provider will be able to address for you and others will need to go through official hospital channels.
 Many hospitals have a birth advisor position for specific requests and needs.
 I encourage you to be proactive and ask questions now rather than just trusting the system.
 You are your own best advocate.